 There are three types of nerves that make up the Peripheral Nervous System.
 Since each type of nerve serves its own purpose and function, symptoms in the body may differ depending on which type of nerve is suffering impairment.
 The three types of Peripheral Nerves are: Sensory Nerves, Motor Nerves, Autonomic Nerves.

 So, what causes this disruption of the nervous system?

-Nerve damage and subsequent pain can be due to a number of various factors both extrinsic and intrinsic.
-This is including but not limited to:
+Nerve damage and subsequent pain can be due to a number of factors both extrinsic and intrinsic.
+This includes but is not limited to: